ChaBo-Project/ChaBo-Orchestrator/README.md

 When deploying to a server without HTTPS (e.g. a VPS accessed via IP address), ChatUI needs two settings to avoid 403 errors:

-1. Set `UI_ORIGIN` in `docker-compose/.env` to your server's URL (e.g. `http://your-server-ip:3000`).
+1. Set `ORIGIN` on the `chatui` service in `docker-compose/docker-compose.yml` to your server's URL (e.g. `http://your-server-ip:3000`) — uncomment the `environment:` block on that service.
 This tells SvelteKit the expected origin for CSRF protection.
 2. Uncomment `ALLOW_INSECURE_COOKIES=true` in `docker-compose/chatui.env.local`.
 This allows session cookies over plain HTTP.

 Not needed behind HTTPS (e.g. HuggingFace Spaces, or behind a reverse proxy with TLS).